gfx-rs/wgpu/README.md

   - `wgpu-remote` - remoting layer to work with WebGPU across the process boundary
   - `wgpu-rs` - idiomatic Rust wrapper of the native library

+Supported platforms:
+  - Vulkan on Windows and Linux
+  - D3D12 and D3D12 on Windows
+  - Metal on macOS and iOS

 ## Examples

 ![Cube](etc/gfx-cube.png) ![Shadow](etc/gfx-shadow.png)